The video experts blog

 Less Resource Heavy

-One of the biggest benefits of working with the HTML5 video player is that is resource-light.
-It doesn’t require additional plug-ins to work, it can work all on its own.
-This makes it easier to work with and add to your website.
+One of the most significant benefits of working with the HTML5 video player is that it’s resource-light.
+It doesn’t require additional plug-ins to work and can work all on its own.
+That makes it easier to work with and add to your website.

-Older video players, such as flash player, required plug-ins in order to run properly.
+Older video players, such as Flash player, required plug-ins to run efficiently.

 It’s Customizable